findarace/docs/README.md

 Our beta event API allows you to access a json feed of our event data.

+## Access

+Our api is currently in private beta, to request access please do get in touch at [hello@findarace.com](mailto:hello@findarace.com).

 ## Events

 Request all events: